CADRE Analytic

 • Turbine requirements, unit discharge

-• Cavitation evaluation
+• Cavitation detection and evaluation

 • Unlimited complex 3D networks and piping layouts